How many of the scaling trends in $pp$ collisions will be violated at sqrt{s_NN} = 14 TeV ? - Predictions from Monte Carlo quark-gluon string model: Conclusions

 \section{Conclusions}

 Multiplicity, transverse momentum and (pseudo)rapidity distributions of hadrons produced in $pp$ interactions at energies from $\sqrt{s} = 200$\,GeV to 14\,TeV are studied within the Monte Carlo quark-gluon string model.
 Parameters of soft and hard Pomerons are determined from the fit to recent LHC $pp$ data.
 Compared to the fit to lower energies, it was found necessary both to increase the intercept of soft Pomeron and to reduce its slope parameter.
-Other parameters, such as total cross sections, cross sections of single diffractive and double diffractive processes etc, are taken from theoretical considerations.
+Other parameters, such as total cross sections, cross sections of single-diffractive and double-diffractive processes, etc, are taken from theoretical considerations.
 The model simulations of pseudorapidity, transverse momentum and multiplicity spectra of secondaries are in a good agreement with the corresponding experimental data obtained in $\bar{p}p$ and $pp$ collisions at Tevatron and at CERN energies.
 Predictions are made for $pp$ interactions at top LHC energy $\sqrt{s} = 14$\,TeV.
-It is shown that within the examined energy range one cannot distinguish between the ´´standard" logarithmic dependence ($\propto \ln^2{s}$) and novel power-law approximation ($\propto E^\lambda$), employed for particle densities and for their mean $p_T$ in Regge theory and in theory of Color Glass Condensate, respectively.
+We demonstrated how an increase of the mean $p_{\rm T}$ with energy is generated within our model due to the interplay of an increasing exchange of hard Pomerons and explicitly $s$-dependent $p_{\rm T}$ distributions during the string--break procedure.
+It is shown that within the examined energy range one cannot distinguish between the ``standard'' logarithmic dependence ($\propto \ln^2{s}$) and novel power-law approximation ($\propto E^\lambda$), employed for particle densities and for their mean $p_{\rm T}$ in the present model, based on Reggeon Field theory, and in theory of color glass condensate, respectively.